Samad0777/food-site/README.md

 ✅ Home page Completed
 ✅ About page Completed
+🚧 Menu page is ongoing
-🚧 Responsive layout (applied on completed sections, rest ongoing) 🚧 About, Menu Page, Contact Page (next on the list)
+🚧 Responsive layout (applied on completed sections, rest ongoing) 🚧 Menu Page, Contact Page (next on the list)

 🎯 Why this project?